jewelsofthought/neshama/site/posts/parashot/Terumah.md

   </p>
 </blockquote>

-**NOTE**: This is in stark contrast to the modern day.
+**Note**: This is in stark contrast to the modern day.
 Now we have Neil Walsh's <cite>"Conversations with God"</cite>, where it is a conversation between him and G-d, whereas here it is the place where G-d will, through Moses, let the people of Israel know what his commandments are.{.note}

-**NOTE**: What do they cherubim really look like?
+**Note**: What do they cherubim really look like?
 In fact, what are they really?{.note}

-**NOTE**: If the cherubs are angels, is not one of the commandments just given to us by G-d for us not to make such representations, especially not in the Holy Temple?
+**Note**: If the cherubs are angels, is not one of the commandments just given to us by G-d for us not to make such representations, especially not in the Holy Temple?{.note}

 v23-40] Form of the **vessels**

 v23-30] [שׁולחן]{dir="rtl"} (_shulchan_) - Table

-This was the workbench/altar with sacred objects on it, different from the altar where the sacrifices took place.
-The first is a "static" altar, a place in time, whereas the second is moving/dynamic/functional altar, where sacrifices occur
+**Note**: This was the workbench/altar with sacred objects on it, different from the altar where the sacrifices took place.
+The first is a "static" altar, a place in time, whereas the second is moving/dynamic/functional altar, where sacrifices occur.{.note}
--

 v30] Showbread